DavidDTessier/DavidDTessier.github.io/_posts/2021-05-31-Infras-As-Code-P1.markdown

 Alternatively, you can use the `cdktf synth` command to generate terraform json configurations and then run terraform cli commands to provision the infrastructure.

+To tear down the infrastructure your run `cdktf destroy` which is the equivalent of running `terraform destroy`.

 Comparing the above snippet with the traditional HCL terraform snippet in the previous section you can see they are roughly the same number of lines of code. _Terraform CDK_ is ideal for developers who are familiar with languages such as python and typescript, which allows them to collaborate on the infrastructure provisioning code without having to learn HCL.

 For developers familiar with AWS CDK there is not as much of a learning curve to get started using the Terraform CDK, however those that aren't it’s a bit of a climb.

-Currently the library is not as well-documented as traditional terraform, so you have to search through Hashicorp's [github repo] (https://github.com/hashicorp/terraform-cdk) to find what you are looking for and even then, is a bit disparate.
+Currently the library is not as well-documented as traditional terraform, so you have to search through Hashicorp's [github repo](https://github.com/hashicorp/terraform-cdk) to find what you are looking for and even then, is a bit disparate.

 It also suffers from limitations and kinks that always appear in Beta releases of any tool.

-To find the sample used in this post and additional samples using _Terraform CDK_ in various programming languages please visit my [github repo] (https://github.com/DavidDTessier/iac-tools-samples/tree/main/terraform_cdk).
+To find the sample used in this post and additional samples using _Terraform CDK_ in various programming languages please visit my [github repo](https://github.com/DavidDTessier/iac-tools-samples/tree/main/terraform_cdk).

 Overall thoughts on the above two tools, I will be sticking with traditional HCL terraform as it's more established and mature.
 However, I will continue to play around with CDK with hopes that by the time a v1 goes to GA it would have ironed out their issues enough that I can migrate production workloads to it.